jd-apprentice/jd-apprentice/README.md

 ## I'm a Tech guy, thinker and self-taught programmer

-- 🚀 Frontend developer at [incubator]
+- 🚀 Fullstack developer at [incubator]
 - 📚 Currently studying at [ISPC]
 - 🔨 Working with react + typescript
 - 📚 I'm currently learning nodejs + express, next solidity or nest